-If admitted, students will receive a letter via email to that effect from the Graduate School.
-The letter will be sent to whichever e-mail address students used on their applications.
+If admitted, students will receive an electronic letter to that effect from the Graduate School.
+The letter is accessible through the ApplyYourself portal.
 If the students have not submitted official transcripts from all previously attended institutions of higher education, they will be instructed to do so then.
-The Graduate School's letter will also contain the students' LinkBlue User ID and Student ID number.
+The Graduate School's letter will also contain the students' LinkBlue User ID, Student ID number, and temporary passcode.